orbitdb/field-manual/01_Tutorial/03_Structuring_Data.md

       ...defaultOptions,
       indexBy: 'hash',
     }
-    this.piecesDb = await this.orbitdb.docstore('pieces', docStoreOptions)
+    this.pieces = await this.orbitdb.docstore('pieces', docStoreOptions)
     await this.pieces.load()

     this.user = await this.orbitdb.kvstore("user", this.defaultOptions)